 You should aim to contact your home insurer as soon as possible after a house fire to make sure they can help cover the cost to repair the damage done to your home.
 For more information on potential next steps, check out our after a fire FAQ page.

 Get in touch today

-If you have suffered from a fire caused by a faulty home appliance such as a tumble dryer, fridge freezer or washing machine, and your home has been destroyed, getting back on your feet again can be a struggle.
+If you have suffered from a fire caused by a faulty home appliance such as a tumble dryer, fridge freezer or washing machine, which destroyed or damaged your home, getting back on your feet again can be a struggle.

 Dealing with the manufacturers of the product, who are often large corporations, can be daunting.
 That’s where we come in.
-Our ethos is to ensure that the ordinary person has just as good quality legal advice as our state bodies, insurers and multi-nationals which has led us to take on many ‘David and Goliath’ legal struggles for justice.
+Our ethos is to ensure that you have just as good quality legal advice as our state bodies, insurers, and multi-nationals for all types of household fire claims.
+This has led us to take on many 'David and Goliath' legal struggles for justice.

 White goods should not cause fires.
 They shouldn’t destroy your life, your home, your belongings.
-The personal injuries caused by fires are not only physical but can affect you psychologically, a consequence of fire which is often overlooked.
+The personal injuries caused by fires are physical and can affect you psychologically, which is often overlooked.

 Meet the fire claims team

 Partner in the product safety team with particular experience in fire appliance injury claims.